tk-labs-dev/tk-clipboard/README.md

 # tk-clipboard

-A macOS clipboard manager based on the Clipy project, updated for Apple Silicon and macOS Tahoe.
+An unofficial Apple Silicon / macOS Tahoe compatible fork of the Clipy clipboard manager.

 ## Overview